-If interested in counseling, students can drop into University Counseling & Testing Service at Graveley Hall South Room 351 to fill out initial paperwork and make appointment for an assessment, given our availability.
+If interested in counseling, students can drop into University Counseling & Testing Service at Graveley Hall South Room 351 to fill out initial paperwork and make appointment for an assessment.
 We also have a second location at the ISU Idaho Falls Campus.
-Click here for more information about services in Idaho Falls.

 All students enrolled for the current semester are eligible for free confidential services.
 Couples are eligible for services provided that one of the partners is enrolled for the current semester.

 During times of high demand for counseling services and limited availability of staff, students who are not currently at high risk will be placed on a wait list and contacted as soon as there is an opening.
 Students placed on the wait list will also be provided with referrals for other low cost/no cost counseling services in the community.

 During the assessment, students and their assessment counselor discuss the student's needs and concerns and decide upon an appropriate plan which might include individual, couple, and/or group therapy.
 When a student's needs are different from the services provided at our office, the counselor will assist the student with a referral.
 Call or stop in today for more information (phone: 282-2130).

 Counseling is available for students who need to talk to someone regarding life concerns.
 Some common concerns include depressed or anxious mood, relationship problems, academic difficulties, stress, sleep or eating difficulties, grief and loss, self-esteem issues, gender identity and sexual orientation support, self-destructive behaviors, thoughts of harming oneself or someone else, etc.